This reel shows an awesome collection of tools aimed to improve modelling, rigging, and animation in Autodesk’s 3ds Max.

 Blaster also creates automatically topology splines and connecting bridges.

 This tool allows to manage complex transform animations with few clicks.
 It concatenates isomorphic geometries representing partial movements, allowing to control the timing of the overall animation.
-Obviously, the anti-transform is also managed.
+The anti-transform is also managed.

-This can be very useful to rig secondary characters.
+This can be very useful to provide general rigging to secondary characters.

 An implementation of the Motorcycle Graphs as presented by the Walt Disney Animation Studios for the partitioning of canonical quad mesh.

-This script allows to partitioning semi-regular quadrilateral meshes into structured submeshes.
+This script allows to partitioning semi-regular meshes into structured sub-meshes.